Backcountry Skiing & Snowboarding

 Set in 18,885 acres of Canada’s most iconic mountains, the Mallard Mountain Lodge is the most private and remote backcountry skiing and snowboard touring lodge in BC.
 With no road in or out, guests are collected by helicopter at Valemount, BC and flown 77kms deep into the BC Canadian Rockies near the border of Alberta and Jasper National Park.
 Once you’re here the helicopter leaves and it’s just you, the mountains and your skis or snowboard.
 If you can see it, you can ski it… and probably even name it, too.
 Yep, you heard that right.
-We have so much untouched terrain that you can ski or ride a first descent (or two) and with a max of 8 people per trip, you never have to worry about someone poaching your line.
-Groups of 6 to 8 (depending on package) automatically have private use of the lodge and parties smaller than 6 can easily reserve the whole lodge for private use.
+We have so much untouched terrain that you can ski or ride a first descent (or two) and with a max of 6 – 8 guests per trip, you never have to worry about someone poaching your line.
+Groups of 6 to 8 (depending on package) automatically have private use of the lodge and smaller parties can easily reserve the whole lodge for private use.

 Endless backcountry skiing BC style…powder, powder, powder

 At our Mallard Mountain backcountry lodge, you have access to 5 sprawling valleys making it the perfect snowboard touring or backcountry skiing experience for all abilities.
 Whether you’re a powder hunter, a first-timer, or seasoned backcountry explorer we’ve got you covered.
 From incredible tree skiing to high alpine lines, you can pick steep or gentle, long or short, fall-line or alpine meadows.
 If you’re new to backcountry skiing or snowboarding and want to learn under the wing of a professional guide be sure to check out our AT-101 Course designed specifically for getting beginners out safely into the mountains.

 Catering & guiding: design your backcountry ski lodge package, your way